google/WebFundamentals/src/content/en/fundamentals/architecture/howto-components/howto-accordion.md

 <li class="blockcomment ">
 <div class="literate-text "><p>Properties and their corresponding attributes should mirror one another.
-To this effect, the property setter for selected handles truthy/falsy values and reflects those to the state of the attribute.
+To this effect, the property setter for <code>expanded</code> handles truthy/falsy values and reflects those to the state of the attribute.
 It’s important to note that there are no side effects taking place in the property setter.
-For example, the setter does not set aria-expanded.
-Instead, that work happens in the attributeChangedCallback.
-As a general rule, make property setters very dumb, and if setting a property or attribute should cause a side effect (like setting a corresponding ARIA attribute) do that work in the attributeChangedCallback.
+For example, the setter does not set <code>aria-expanded</code>.
+Instead, that work happens in the <code>attributeChangedCallback</code>.
+As a general rule, make property setters very dumb, and if setting a property or attribute should cause a side effect (like setting a corresponding ARIA attribute) do that work in the <code>attributeChangedCallback</code>.
 This will avoid having to manage complex attribute/property reentrancy scenarios.</p>
 </div>
 <pre><code class="literate-code "><span class="indent">&nbsp;&nbsp;</span><span class="indent">&nbsp;&nbsp;</span>set expanded(value) {